TEAMMATES/teammates/docs/static-analysis.md

 editor and you can also see the analysis status of the whole file from by hovering over the icon on the top-right of the editor.
 You may also be able to see some code inspection status on the line itself (e.g. wriggly red lines).

-`FindBugs` is also an inspection tool but it does not run automatically.
-You can run it by going to `Analyze → FindBugs` and choosing the option you want.
-Alternatively, you can select a number of files and right click, select `FindBugs` and the option you want.

 If you wish to run inspections for the whole project, you can do `Analyze → Inspect Code... → Whole project`.
 You may also wish to learn more about code inspections by referring to [IntelliJ IDEA's documentation](https://www.jetbrains.com/help/idea/2017.1/code-inspection.html).

-**NOTE**
-> `FindBugs` will only appear in the inspection results if you ran it manually before running
-> `Analyze → Inspect Code... → Whole project`.

 `PMD` is provided as a plugin and does not run automatically.
 You can run it by selecting a number of files, right clicking, selecting `Run PMD` and then choosing the option you want.